lhupfeldt/jenkinsflow/INSTALL.md

 2. Manually:
 2.1.
 Install dependencies:
-   pip install requests enum34 subprocess32 click
+   pip2 install requests enum34 subprocess32 click atomicfile

+   or

+   pip3 install requests click atomicfile

    optional: pip install tenjin (if you want to use the template based job loader)

    Note: if you use Hudson (3.x): You need to configure Hudson to install the REST API plugin and enable REST API.

 2.2.
 Install dependencies for experimental features:
-   To use the experimental visualisation feature:
-     pip install bottle atomicfile
    To use the experimental script api:
      pip install psutil setproctitle

+   To use the experimental visualisation feature:
+     pip install bottle

 2.3.
-Make jenkinsflow files (flow.py and possibly unbuffered.py) available to your Jenkins installation.

-2.4.
 To use propagation=Propagation.FAILURE_TO_UNSTABLE feature, Jenkins URL must be set in Jenkins configuration.
    Note that this feature uses the 'cli' which has problems working over a proxy.
    This requires java to run the cli

+2.4.
+Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins

 2.5.
-Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins

-2.6.
 All set!
 You can now create jobs that have a shell execution step, which will a use this library to control the running of other jobs.
    See the demo directory for example flows.
 The demo jobs can be loaded by running tests, see below.